 By Fotini Iconomopoulos

-Many of us are excited about getting the heck away from the home office and back into civilization, but others are… not so eager.
+Your situation is very common!
+Many are excited about getting the heck away from the home office and back into civilization, but others are… not so eager.

 I always advise to keep track of the successes and wins you’ve had while working from home, and to lay the groundwork by dropping them into your conversations regularly.
 But even if you haven’t been doing that, you can make up for it with the steps below: